This enables allows you to code functions using Golang 1.23. The

 MQTT Publisher

-The following example shows how to set up an MQTT client to publish the payload of the request to the functions/go topic.
+The following example shows how to set up an MQTT client to publish the

 package function